 In 1946, Harold Geerdes joined the Calvin faculty as band director, a position he held for over twenty years.
 During his tenure, the Calvin Band grew in size and reputation.
 Professor Geerdes was the first conductor to take the ensemble off campus, engaging in several tours throughout the Midwest.

 Derald De Young came to Calvin from St. Olaf College in 1978.
 Upon his arrival, Dr. De Young aspired to raise the standards and heighten the visibility of the Calvin Band.
 He engaged in recording projects, including the production of four Calvin Band CDs.
 Dr. De Young also reinstated touring opportunities, traveling within the surrounding region as well as to different parts of North America.
 For instance, the Calvin Band has completed tours in Florida, California, Washington, Colorado, and Canada.
 In 1991, the Calvin Band completed its first international tour on a trip to Eastern Europe, where they performed in various Hungarian Reformed Churches.
 The Calvin Band has been blessed with the financial resources and community support which have allowed them to continue this particular musical ministry during the past decade; they returned to Hungary in 1996 and 1999.
 In 2002, the Calvin Band expanded their tour to include such neighboring countries as Poland and the Czech Republic.
-The most recent international touring opportunity was in 2004, which included stops in Hungary, Romania, Austria, and the Ukraine.
+The most recent international touring opportunity was in 2012, when the Wind Ensemble spent two weeks in Central Europe, sharing the gift of music with a wide range of audiences throughout Hungary, Romania, and Ukraine.

 Dr. De Young also established several other aspects of Calvin’s concert band program.
 Due to increased interest in concert band at Calvin, he founded an additional ensemble, the Knollcrest Band, in 1980.
 Now over twenty-five years since its inception, Knollcrest Band remains an integral part of Calvin’s music department.
 In addition to raising the artistic expectations of the ensembles through fine performances of quality repertoire, Dr. De Young also made significant contributions (musical and extra-musical) to the Calvin community.
 He helped to make the Calvin Band and Knollcrest Band distinctively Christian concert bands, those that collectively work to develop a deeper relationship with God, praise Him through the refinement of individual abilities, and support one another through prayer and fellowship.
 As conductor, Dr. De Young also instituted many beloved band traditions, including Fall Retreat, Pancake Breakfast, Christmas Pops, Cathedral Concerts, and trips to hear the Chicago Symphony Orchestra.